ioryn/crna/src/content/events/2026-annual-general-meeting-agm.md

   - event
 image: /assets/images/upload/calgary-reggio-network.png
 imageAlt: save the date
-description: Our Annual General Meeting will be held on the morning of May 30th.
+description: Our Annual General Meeting will be held on May 30th.
 Location and registration information will be made available shortly.
 ---